PFCS33/InsightGraph/README.md

   - You can have a quick view of almost all the API of D3's directed force graph over there.

-    - Base on the official Documentation: https://d3js.org/d3-force
+    - Base on the Official Documentation: https://d3js.org/d3-force

-  - the params which can be set as a function is marked by \*
+  - The params which can be set as a function is marked by \*

-- embed the **Vega-Lite graph** in the circle of D3 force directed graph
+- Embed the **Vega-Lite graph** in the circle of D3 force directed graph
-  - you can click **circles** to toggle the display of Vega-Lite graphs
+  - You can click **circles** to toggle the display of Vega-Lite graphs
   - Note: add collision force will look better (which is not set by default config of project)

-## 👻Play with Demo
+## Problems

-This project has been deployed to github pages, you can play it over there: [online demo](https://pfcs33.github.io/customed-force-directed-graph/)
+- performance problem: If data size of a vega-lite graph is larger than 400, the browser will become slow, and can't give instant response
+  - I guess it is because there are too many dom elements in the brower